Vicolet/OPrun/ApplicationProtocol.md

 ```
 LEADERBOARD <nickname 1> <number of points of player 1> <nickname 2> <number of points of player 2> ...
 ```
-The server should sort the nickname by decroissant number of points, so that the first player in the leaderboard wins the round.
+The server should sort the nickname by descending number of points, so that the first player in the leaderboard wins the round.

 #### Response